 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Healthcare providers will monitor you closely for any problems.
+If insertion was in your wrist, the pressure device will be around your wrist.
+Healthcare providers will slowly decrease pressure in the device.
+If insertion was in your groin, a pressure bandage will be in place.
+Keep your arm or leg straight.
 Do not get out of bed until your healthcare provider says it is okay.
-When your healthcare provider sees that you are okay, you will be taken to your hospital room.
-You may need to lie flat and keep your arm or leg straight for several hours.
-Arm or leg movement too soon can cause serious bleeding.
-Healthcare providers may ask you to drink more liquids to help flush the dye from your body.
+Healthcare providers will frequently monitor your vital signs and pulses.
+They will also frequently check your wound for bleeding.
+Healthcare providers may ask you to drink more liquids to help flush the dye out of your body.
 If the catheter was in your groin and you need to cough, apply pressure over the area with your hands as directed.

 CONTACT YOUR HEALTHCARE PROVIDER IF: